 MY APPROACH

-my therapy practice centers on values alignment, self-compassion, reshaping thought patterns and self-narratives, and developing a deeper connection to the emotions we all feel.
+my therapy practice centers on values alignment, self-compassion, reshaping thought patterns and self-narratives, and developing a deeper, more embodied connection to our emotions.

 therapeutic modalities